 The renewable energy that can benefit from the FiT Regime is electricity generated by solar, wind, hydro, geothermal or biomass methods.

-In order to promote investment in renewable energy, the feed-in tariff – ie, the price of renewable energy – is set at a rate generally higher than the market rate and any additional cost incurred by transmission and distribution network operators in relation to the purchase of the renewable energy is transferred to and assumed by consumers through a surcharge.
-Electricity retailers are required to transfer such surcharge amount to the Green Investment Promotion Organisation (GIO), and GIO pools these funds.
-GIO then distributes those pooled funds to the purchasers of energy sold in the FiT regime so that additional costs incurred by those purchasers will be compensated.
-OCCTO is scheduled to succeed to this role of GIO in April 2022.
+In order to promote investment in renewable energy, the feed-in tariff – ie, the price of renewable energy – is set at a rate generally higher than the market rate and any additional cost incurred by transmission and distribution network operators in relation to the purchase of the renewable energy is transferred to and assumed by consumers through charging a FiT surcharge to consumers.
+Electricity retailers are required to transfer funds collected as surcharge to OCCTO and OCCTO pools these funds.
+OCCTO then distributes those pooled funds to the purchasers of energy sold in the FiT regime so that additional costs incurred by those purchasers will be compensated.

 The FiP Regime

-In order to improve the FiT regime and harmonise it with the conventional energy market, the Amendment introduces, with effect from 1 April 2022, the feed-in premium regime ("FiP Regime").
-The FiP Regime will grant to renewable energy generators the balance obtained from subtracting the reference market rate price of supplied electricity from a fixed rate (which will generally be set at higher than the market rate), assuming that the generators will sell their electricity to the market.
+In order to improve the FiT regime and harmonise it with the conventional energy market, the 2022 Amendment amends the name of the FiT Act to the Act on Special Measures Concerning Promotion of Usage of Electricity from Renewable Energy Sources and introduces the feed-in premium regime ("FiP Regime") from 1 April 2022.
+The FiP Regime grants to renewable energy generators the balance obtained from subtracting the reference market rate price of supplied electricity from a fixed rate (which will generally be set at higher than the market rate), assuming that the generators will sell their electricity to the market.
 Under the FiP Regime, renewable energy generators will need to consider the volatility risks of the market price and the off-taker risks of the energy they generate to a certain extent.
 Moreover, under the FiP Regime, as with conventional power plants operators, renewable energy generators will need to manage their imbalance risks.

 The Non-Fossil Fuel Energy Certificate Trading Market

+The Market for the Achievement of the Targets of the Promotion Act deals with the certificates of non-fossil fuel energy outside the FiT regime (“Non-FiT certificates”) and the purchasers are limited to retail electricity suppliers.
+Against the background that retail electricity suppliers are obligated under the Promotion Act to target 44% or more of their electricity supply coming from non-fossil fuel energy by 2030, the Non-FiT certificates and this market are expected to encourage retail electricity suppliers to achieve that target.
+In addition, they can promote themselves as a CO₂-neutral supplier by purchasing the Non-FiT certificates.
 From a consumer’s perspective, those who purchase electricity from such CO₂-neutral supplier may claim that they purchase CO₂-neutral electricity for the purposes of the Act on Promotion of Global Warming Countermeasures.
-Also, under growing global initiatives such as the Carbon Disclosure Project (CDP), Science Based Target (SBT) and RE100, those who purchase electricity from a supplier with a non-fossil fuel energy certificate derived from renewable energy may claim that they purchased renewable energy sourced electricity.
-From a non-fossil fuel power producer’s perspective, they may earn additional income by selling the certificate.
-This new market is expected to incentivise the development of non-fossil energy sources.
+Also, under growing global initiatives such as the Carbon Disclosure Project (CDP), Science Based Target (SBT) and RE100, those who purchase electricity from a supplier with a Non-FiT certificate derived from renewable energy may claim that they purchased renewable energy sourced electricity.
+From a power producer’s perspective, they may earn additional income by selling the Non-FiT certificate.
+This market is expected to incentivise the development of non-fossil energy sources outside the FiT regime.

 To further promote the development of renewable energy, under the Network Codes curtailment rule, renewable energy power plants are prioritised over fossil fuel power plants in that renewable energy power plants are curtailed only after fossil fuel power plants have reached their curtailment limit.
 Also, the government has introduced a reduced rate of property tax for certain qualified renewable energy facilities for three years commencing from the date when such facilities become taxable.